awsdocs/aws-security-hub-user-guide/doc_source/control-finding-resource-details.md

 If you have permission to view the resource in its original service, then the resource identifier displays a link to the service\.
 For example, for an AWS user, the resource details provide a link to the view the user details in IAM\.

+Security Hub displays a message to notify you if the resource is in a different account\.

 ## Viewing the configuration timeline for a finding resource<a name="control-finding-config-timeline"></a>

 One avenue of investigation is the configuration timeline for the resource in AWS Config\.

 If you have permission to view the configuration timeline for the finding resource, then the finding list provides a link to the timeline\.

+Security Hub displays a message to notify you if the resource is in a different account\.

 **To navigate to the configuration timeline in AWS Config**